 The sport of cricket is very popular in many parts of the world, though it has only made one appearance at the Olympic Games, in Paris 1900.
-There is evidence that cricket may have also been played as a demonstration sport in 1896.
+There is also evidence that cricket may have also been played as a demonstration sport in 1896.

 The cricket match in 1900 was only a single twelve-a-side game, with a team from England beating a French team (which ironically was made up mostly of Englishmen: British Embassy staff who secured a few days off from the office!).